Noise-Conditioned Mixture-of-Experts Framework for Robust Speaker Verification: Noise-Conditioned Mixture-of-Expert Framework

 The Noise-Conditioned Expert Routing (NCER) method dynamically selects processing paths based on input features.
 Given an input feature $\mathbf{x} \in \mathbb{R}^{F \times T}$, the noise classifier $d(\mathbf{x})$ predicts the noise category distribution $\hat{\mathbf{y}} = [g_1(\mathbf{x}), \dots, g_n(\mathbf{x})]$, where each routing value $g_i(\mathbf{x})$ for routing expert is computed via temperature-scaled softmax:

 The classifier $d(\cdot)$ consists of sequential strided convolutions followed by temporal pooling and softmax, with $z_i$ denoting the logit for noise class $i$ and temperature factor $\gamma$ controlling output sharpness.
-The combination of different experts is calculated as:

-where ${\{f_i(\cdot)\}}_{i=1}^n$ are expert networks.
+As shown in Fig.\ref{fig1} (a), the MoE's output $o(\mathbf{x})$ is determined by a gated selection of experts, which operates differently during training and testing: where ${\{f_i(\cdot)\}}_{i=1}^n$ are expert networks.
 The conditional execution strategy in Eq.\ref{eq2} ensures proper gradient flow through all experts during backpropagation (training phase), while eliminating unnecessary computational overhead from inactive branches during inference (testing phase).
 Note that all experts share identical architectures, and the noise classifier uses only three convolutional layers.
 This simplicity ensures performance gains stem solely from the routing strategy, not network architecture design.